2 min read

 One way to manage reassurance seeking is to delay gratification.
 For example, when feeling the urge to ask for reassurance, delay the time between the urge and the behavior.
 This technique helps to gain mastery over the anxiety instead of being controlled by it.
 Additionally, it is encouraged to actually seek support instead of reassurance, and to use mindfulness skills learned in therapy sessions to add more flexibility into our lives.

-If you feel you want to gain more skills to face your fears and stand up to your intrusive worries, reach out today for a 15 minute consult with me to learn more!
+If you feel you want to gain more skills to face your fears and stand up to your intrusive worries, reach out today for a 15-minute consult with me to learn more!

 How much do you know about BFRBs?